liam-nguyen/note/wiki/docs/Algorithm/Princeton/Topic 3 - Sorting.md

 * Sort the points according to the slopes they makes with $p$.
 * Check if any 3 (or more) adjacent points in the sorted order have equal slopes with respect to $p$.
 If so, these points, together with $p$, are collinear.

-An immutable data type <C>Point</C> that represents a point in the plane.
+An immutable data type `Point` that represents a point in the plane.

 ```Java
 public class Point implements Comparable<Point> {